 MP for Wythenshawe and Sale East

-Mike Kane is the Labour and Co-operative MP for Wythenshawe and Sale East, first elected in 2014.
-He has held government and opposition roles related to transport, including a period as Parliamentary Under-Secretary for Transport (2024–2025), and has served in shadow portfolios across transport, education and international development.
-He currently serves on the Northern Ireland Affairs Committee and on the Space Industry (Indemnities) Bill committee.
+Mike Kane is Labour (Co-op) MP for Wythenshawe and Sale East, first elected in 2014.
+He served as Parliamentary Under-Secretary for Transport from 9 July 2024 to 7 September 2025 and currently sits on the Northern Ireland Affairs Committee and on the Space Industry (Indemnities) Bill committee; earlier in his career he held shadow ministerial roles in transport, education (schools) and international development.

 Declares two miscellaneous financial interests.